aquilesC/aquiles.me/content/Categories of competitors.md

+[[Competitor analysis]] is crucial for new ventures, and it can hide some benefits.

 There are four categories of competitors that new ventures must evaluate[@ianuzzi2017]

 - **Business Killer**: companies operating in the same space with the resources and capabilities to develop a competing product